 On the Town in Chicago’s Black Metropolis

 Bronzeville was once America’s most vibrant Black community―next to Harlem.
-Nightclubs, dance halls, rialtos, and jazz and blues joints lined the streets of Chicago’s South Side.
+Nightclubs, dance halls, rialtos, jazz and blues joints lined the streets of Chicago’s South Side.
 Not much is left.
 A few sound recordings, memories passed down from generation to generation, and―until now―only a handful of photographs.

 Bronzeville Nights brings it back, with dozens of photos and mementos recently found in a cache gathered by Lonnie Simmons, a jazzman of renown who played these clubs and also roamed Bronzeville with a camera.